-Based on the June 30, 2015 actuarial valuation, the Board of Trustees approved a change in the required state contribution rate, effective July 1, 2016.
-The rate applied to non-uniformed payroll (MoDOT, civilian patrol, and MPERS) will decrease slightly from 58.05% to 58.00%.
-The rate applied to uniformed patrol payroll will increase from 57.76% to 58.00%.
-The decrease in the non-uniformed rate is primarily due to positive investment returns.
-The increase in the uniformed rate is primarily due to liability experience losses.
+Based on the June 30, 2016 actuarial valuation, the Board of Trustees approved no change in the required state contribution rate, effective July 1, 2017.
+The rate applied to both non-uniformed payroll (MoDOT, civilian patrol, and MPERS) and uniformed patrol payroll remains at 58.00%.

-Based on the June 30, 2016 actuarial valuation, the Board of Trustees approved no change in the required state contribution, effective July 1, 2017.
-The rate applied to both non-uniformed payroll (MoDOT, civilian patrol and MPERS) and uniformed patrol payroll will stay at 58.00%.
+Based on the June 30, 2017 actuarial valuation, the Board of Trustees approved no change in the required state contribution, effective July 1, 2018.
+The rate applied to both non-uniformed payroll (MoDOT, civilian patrol and MPERS) and uniformed patrol payroll will remain at 58.00%.